 Remuneration of the Chairman of the Board of Directors and Board members is decided by the Annual General Meeting.
 There is no remuneration for participation in the Nomination Committee.
 Board fees for Joel Citron are invoiced through wholly-owned Miankoma Partners, Hans Liljeblad is invoiced through wholly-owned Advokatfirman Liljeblad & Co KB and Lars Bergkvist is invoiced through wholly-owned Axli AB in accordance with the decision of the Annual General Meeting and by special agreement with Oasmia Pharmaceutical AB.
-Except for what is described in Transactions with key people in senior positions in Note 25, no other remuneration such as salary, pension premium or other benefits has been paid.
+Except for what is described in Transactions with key people in senior positions in Note 26, no other remuneration such as salary, pension premiums or other benefits has been paid.

-The Chairman of the Board is entitled to health insurance and pension insurance pursuant to an agreement whereby the company shall pay an amount corresponding to 25 percent of the pensionable annual salary to any chosen pension insurance company.
+The Executive Chairman of the Board is entitled to pension insurance pursuant to an agreement whereby the company shall pay an amount corresponding to 25 percent of the pensionable annual salary to any chosen pension insurance company.
+The Executive Chairman of the Board is also entitled to individual health insurance.